nicfv/Me/docs/photos/index.md

 [![qr](./nicfvcom_qr.png){ style="display:block;margin:auto;max-width:50%;height:auto;" }](https://www.instagram.com/nicfvcom/)

 I live in Northern California and many of these locations are local parks and preserves.
-As of the "last updated" date, I have visited 12/50 US states.
+As of %TODAY%, I have visited 12/50 US states.

 ## Camera
 I currently am using a Canon PowerShot A3500 IS, with mainly stock settings.
 This is my first camera.
 A few of the earlier photos on this website are also taken with my phone (Samsung Galaxy A10e) camera.